 - Reunification: When it appears that the child can be reunited with his family, we again need your involvement.
-We want you to assist the team in determining that the supports the child will need to have a safe and successful reunification are in place.
+We want you to assist the team in determining what support the child will need to have a safe and successful reunification.
 We want to discuss the transition plan for the child, including such issues as school change, medical record transfer, continued contacts with friends and with you and your family, etc. We want to hear if you have any concerns that need to be addressed regarding the

-- Alternatives to Reunification: And if your foster child cannot be reunified with his/her birth parents, and a discussion about adoption or legal guardianship must be made, your input will also be critical.
+- Alternatives to Reunification: If your foster child cannot be reunified with his/her birth parents, and a discussion about adoption or legal guardianship must be made, your input will also be critical.

 Family to Family Initiative California